5 Important Risk Management Best Practices for Organizational Security

 1. Involve Stakeholders

-In order to effectively manage risk, you should involve the stakeholders every step of the way, beginning with the initial Risk Assessment.
-Stakeholders can include people such as managers, clients, employees, shareholders, unions, etc. Many of these individuals may be key personnel and are key to your Risk Management processes.
-Each of these individuals represent different roles and responsibilities within your organization, thus giving you a holistic representation of all of the aspects of your business and each risk that comes along with it.
-Encourage stakeholders to help improve the continuous risk process by getting them involved in answering the question, “What keeps you up at night?”
+To effectively manage risk, include the stakeholders every step of the way, beginning with the initial Risk Assessment.
+Stakeholders can include people such as managers, clients, employees, shareholders, unions, etc. Encourage stakeholders to help improve the continuous risk process by asking them, “What keeps you up at night?”

 Our second risk management best practice – and an important step in any successful Risk Management program – is creating a strong risk culture.
 Risk culture is defined as the values, beliefs, and attitudes about risks by a common group of people.
-It is the responsibility of management and the board of directors to clearly communicate the company’s culture and set the tone for compliance from the top.
-Management buy-in is critical to ensure that the importance of risk awareness is emanated throughout the entire organization.
-What is your company’s risk culture?

 3. Communication